katyamalysheva/django-flowers/README.md

  2. Function seller (stored in views.py)
-    <br> retuns a dictionary, where keys are sellers and values are dicts with customers and checks for each customer made from buying flowers from a particular seller)
+    <br> returns a dictionary, where keys are sellers and values are dicts with customers and checks for each customer made from buying flowers from a particular seller)